 Stay in touch: Sign up for rezNews and rezKIDS newsletters.

-rezYouth programs are meeting on a limited basis.
+No rezYouth programs.
 Contact Annah or AP for details.
 Online resources for students are also available.

 Staff & Volunteers

-Contact staff and volunteers by email or phone.
+Contact staff and volunteers by texts, email or phone.

 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.And the peace of God which transcends all understanding, will guard your hearts and your minds in Christ Jesus.